ARTV: The Browning High Power Story

 Frequently Asked Questions

-What were the key requirements for the Browning High Power pistol?
+What were the key requirements for the French military's 1921 handgun request that led to the Browning High Power?

-The French military sought a 9mm handgun in 1921 with specific requirements including 50m lethality, a compact size, a manual safety, a magazine disconnect safety, and a capacity of at least 10 rounds.
+The French military sought a 9mm handgun with a 50m lethality range, compact dimensions, a manual thumb safety, a magazine disconnect safety, and a capacity of at least 10 rounds.

 Why did FN cease production of the Browning High Power?

-Fabrique Nationale (FN) stopped producing the High Power in 2017 primarily due to high manufacturing costs and the use of aging tooling, which made continued production no longer cost-effective.
+FN stopped producing the High Power in 2017 primarily due to the high costs associated with its manufacturing process and the use of aging tooling, which made it no longer economically viable.

 More General Videos You Might Like